ome/omero-documentation/developers/Omero/Python/Gateway.rst

 client 'gateway' (omero.gateway module) and describes work to improve the API, beginning with the OMERO 4.3 release.

-The `OmeroPy/Gateway </ome/wiki/OmeroPy/Gateway>`_, known as the 'Blitz' gateway, is a Python client-side library that facilitates working with the OMERO API, handling connection to the server, loading of data objects and providing convenience methods to access the data.
-It was originally designed as part of the `OmeroWeb </ome/wiki/OmeroWeb>`_ framework, to provide connection and data retrieval services to various web clients.
+The |BlitzGateway| is a Python client-side library that facilitates working with the OMERO API, handling connection to the server, loading of data objects and providing convenience methods to access the data.
+It was originally designed as part of the |OmeroWeb| framework, to provide connection and data retrieval services to various web clients.
 However, we have now decided to encourage it's use for all access to the OMERO Python API.